Deravel/onboarding-spock/Readme.md

 and also demonstrates intent for each test.
 If you're having trouble with filling in a test, look at the corresponding mockito test for an example.

-If you need assistance along the way, see spock documentation here - http://docs.spockframework.org/en/latest
+If you need assistance along the way, see spock [documentation](http://docs.spockframework.org/en/latest)